AJGreaves/familyhub/README.md

 2. If possible open a terminal session in the unzip folder or cd to the correct location.

-3. A virtual environment is recommended for the python interpreter, I recommend using pythons built in virtual environment.
+3. A virtual environment is recommended for the Python interpreter, I recommend using Pythons built in virtual environment.
 Enter the command:
 ```
 python -m .venv venv
 ```
-_NOTE: Your python command may differ, such as python3 or py_
+_NOTE: Your Python command may differ, such as python3 or py_

 4. Activate the .venv with the command:
 ```